vernisaz/simhttp/README.md

 Just execute its executable file.

 ## Status
-Currently the server in an active development.
-However is seems already fully functional, so you can try it.
+Currently the server is in an active development.
+However it seems already fully functional, so you can try it.